If you run an online store, then you’ve probably come across the term ‘WooCommerce Facebook Pixel.’

-In my case, I select Consideration → Traffic.
-However, you can select any other according to your requirement.
+In my case, I’ve selected Consideration → Traffic.
+However, you can choose according to your requirement.

-Next, add your campaign name, for example, if you sell fitness products like treadmills, then you can choose a name like Traffic Treadmills or something similar to this.
+Next, add your campaign name.
+For example, if you sell fitness products like treadmills, then you can choose a name like Traffic Treadmills or something similar.

-After that, click on the Continue button to go to Ad Set where you create your ad campaigns.
+Now click on Continue to go to the Ad Set to create your ad campaigns.

 Set up Audience Targeting

-In this section, you have different options available, which you can use and set the target audience.
+In this section, you have different options available that you can use to set the target audience.

 - Create a New Target Audience: Use this option for targeting new reach.

-- Use a Saved Audience: Use this option if you have already saved your targeting audience.
+- Use a Saved Audience: Use this option if you have already saved your target audience.

-- Custom Audience: Choose the custom audience if you have previously created in the audience manager.
+- Custom Audience: Choose a custom audience if you have previously created one in the audience manager.

-- Location: Select the country which you will be targeting.
-You can also target multiple countries and cities as well.
+- Location: Select the country you want to target.
+You can also target multiple countries or cities as well.

-- Age: Select the minimum and maximum age of the people who will find your ad relevant.
+- Age: Select the minimum and maximum age of the people for your ad.

 - Detailed Targeting: Include or exclude interest and behavior.